French emigration (1789–1815): British North America

-French migration to the Canadas slowed significantly during and after the French Revolution, and only a small number of nobles, artisans, professionals, and religious émigrés from France being permitted to settle there during the period.
+French migration to the Canadas slowed significantly during and after the French Revolution, and only a small number of nobles, artisans, professionals, and religious émigrés from France were permitted to settle there during the period.
 Most of the migrants moved into cities in Lower Canada, including Montreal or Quebec City, although the French nobleman Joseph-Geneviève de Puisaye also led a small group of French royalists to settle lands north of York (now Toronto).
 The influx of religious migrants from France contributed towards the revitalization of the Roman Catholic Church in the Canadas, with the French refectory priests who moved to the Canadas being responsible for the establishment of a number of parishes throughout British North America.

 United States

 Tens of thousands of émigrés saw the United States as a compelling destination for multiple reasons.
-Those who craved peace and stability were drawn to the neutral stance that had been taken on the many wars that France was engaged in with its neighbuors.
+Those who craved peace and stability were drawn to the neutral stance that had been taken on the many wars that France was engaged in with its neighbors.
 The majority of émigrés were older, left France as individuals and sought out where to live in the United States based on what professional opportunities were available there.
 Leaving their homelands with nothing, the Frenchmen were set on finding a way to feed themselves and make a living.
 Although they appreciated being away from the Terror, the French felt distant from their American denizens and imposed a self-isolation from their community.

 Along with the social changes that plagued the French nobility in their new transition to America, the émigrés now had to concern themselves with the issue of finances, as a result of the seizing of their assets during the revolution.
 They now had to find a way to sustain themselves in a society that did not value them as they had been valued.

 Many noblemen found themselves conflicted with the idea of entering the business realm of the American society, as Enlightenment ideals discouraged business as a moral or noble activity.
 Nonetheless, the émigrés took up pursuits in real estate, finance, and smaller family-owned businesses.
 They were all to be temporary endeavours, however, as the French nobility still aimed to leave America at the most opportune moment.

 Many of the French émigrés returned to France after the Thermidorian Reaction, which saw more lenient regulations and allowed their names to be erased from the registry of émigrés.
 Those in America had prepared themselves for the return to French culture by researching the social and political climate, as well as their prospects for earning back their wealth upon arrival.
 Although some émigrés were willing to leave as soon as they were allowed to, many awaited the changing of the political climate to align to their own ideals before venturing back to France.
 Many felt the need to be cautious after the radical ideas and events that had characterized the revolution thus far.